-Challenges of Finding Overseas Employment
+The Challenges of Finding International Employment

 How to Land a Job Abroad

 Despite this challenging scenario, many graduates do manage to land jobs overseas every year.
 Perhaps the most common option is teaching English in a non-English speaking country, particularly in Asia, Latin America, and Eastern Europe.
-English has become the accepted international language of business and countries like Japan, China, Korea, Thailand, Chile, Argentina, and the Czech Republic are eager to have their citizens learn English to support their trade aspirations.
+English has become the accepted international language of business, and countries like Japan, China, Korea, Thailand, Chile, Argentina, and the Czech Republic are eager to have their citizens learn English to support their trade aspirations.

 Work Abroad Options

-Many programs exist which can facilitate the placement of Americans into teaching positions in a variety of locations.
+Many programs exist that can facilitate the placement of Americans into teaching positions in a variety of locations.

-Cultural Ambassadors: The government in Spain offers a very popular program whereby American and Canadian citizens act as cultural and language assistants in the school system, and receive a stipend of 700 euros per month for an eight month assignment running from October through May.
+Cultural Ambassadors: The government in Spain offers a popular program whereby U.S. and Canadian citizens act as cultural and language assistants in the school system and receive a stipend of 700-1000 euros per month for an eight-month assignment running from October through May.
 The application period is during the winter and spring prior to the year of service, with applications open from January 10 to April 10.

 Job Placement Programs

-The Peace Corps charges no fees and volunteers receive a multitude of benefits, including a relocation allowance upon completing their term of duty, loan assistance, free travel to their service site, health coverage and preference for federal employment.
+The Peace Corps charges no fees, and volunteers receive a multitude of benefits, including a relocation allowance upon completing their term of duty, loan assistance, free travel to their service site, health coverage, and preference for federal employment.

-Many other programs charge fees, but they often include housing, insurance and other benefits.
-Many of these organizations provide fund raising literature which grads can use to solicit donations from friends, family and community organizations.
+Many other programs charge fees, but they often include housing, insurance, and other benefits.
+Many of these organizations provide fundraising literature, which grads can use to solicit donations from friends, family, and community organizations.